salesforce/omakase/readme.md

     - Rule 2
         - ...

 Without the `SyntaxTree` plugin registered then processing will essentially just create a stream of `Selector`, `Declaration` and `AtRule` objects only.
+In other words, `Stylesheet` and `Rule` objects will not be created.

-In other words, `Stylesheet` and `Rule` objects will not be created, and `Selector` and `Declaration` objects will not be aware of their relationship or order with respect to other `Selector` and `Declaration` objects.
+In addition, `Selector` and `Declaration` objects will not be aware of their relationship or order with respect to other `Selector` and `Declaration` objects.
 In order to utilize this information a `SyntaxTree` plugin instance must be registered.

 Plugins that depend on this information will register the dependency themselves and you will not have to worry about it (unless of course you are authoring the plugin itself).
 However in some cases you may want to get direct access to the tree anyway: